DanVolu/Zalioji/react-test/zaliasis/README.md

 # React + Vite

-Install node_modules (npm create vite@latest) for the page to work
+Install node_modules (npm install) for the page to work Added Bootstrap for easier responsiveness (most of the work is still modified by css)

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: